nodejitsu/handbook/chapters/platform_features.md

 ## Environment Variable Management

 Nodejitsu allows users to modify the environment variables exposed to their apps using jitsu and our other tools.
+When an enviroment variable is changed it is necessary restart your app for it to take effect.

 Available commands are `list`, `get`, `set`, `delete`, and `clear`.

-`jitsu env list` will list any and all enviroment variables in an apps current working directory(Note: the app needs to have been deployed before the enviroment variables can be accessed).
+`jitsu env list` will list any and all enviroment variables in an apps current working directory (Note: the app needs to have been deployed before the enviroment variables can be accessed).
 `jitsu env list <myapp>` will list any and all enviroment variables related to `<myapp>` in an account.